Collaborations with the Springfield and Brockton Public Schools for mathematics advancement.

 inquiry science laboratories and problem solving mathematics.Participating

-middle school and elementary school teachers will engage in working
+middle school and elementary school teachers engaged in working

-through the necessary mathematics as they investigate particular
+through the necessary mathematics as they investigated particular

 disciplines of inquiry-based science with faculty from the Science and